webbiko/lambe-social-media-react-native/README.md

 ## Remarks

 This project will not be as complex as a real social media but it contains feature like login, logout, feed, post and edit a post, comment.
+The project is not finished yet but it is on developing mode.

 ---